ZZZKAKJ/DA-Query-Across-Multiple-Excel/README.md

 #Background: Roche

-#Situation: Need to know how many Product A were sold in the past year.
+#Situation: All data are stored in monthly records excel.
+Need to know how many Product A were sold in the past year.

 #Task: Create a tool to query across multiple Excel and get the total number and records.

 #Action: Simulate the database and find results.

 #Result: